Gluten-Free Pasta Salad

 Expert Tips

-• Toss the salad again before serving.
-As it chills, the dressing tends to settle at the bottom.
-A quick toss right before serving redistributes all that flavor and keeps the salad tasting fresh and balanced.
+• Toss again before serving.
+The dressing settles to the bottom as it chills.
+A quick toss right before serving redistributes everything and keeps it tasting fresh.

-• Easily make it dairy-free or vegetarian.
+• Make it dairy-free or vegetarian.
 Omit the mozzarella and Parmesan for a dairy-free version, or swap the salami for chickpeas or marinated artichokes to make it vegetarian.
-This recipe is super flexible!

 Store any leftovers in an airtight container in the refrigerator for up to 3 days.
 The pasta may absorb some of the dressing as it sits, so give it a good stir before serving.
 If it looks a little dry, revive it with a splash of olive oil or a squeeze of lemon juice.